 Ask students to consider the portrayal of Asians in popular culture by focusing on characters in films and movies.
 Have students explore images from classic and contemporary films and then compare these images to the historical and cultural reference materials.

-- Visit Asian Images in Film, from Turner Classic Movies, with the class and analyze still images and movie trailers on the site to identify how and when Asians are included in Hollywood films.
+- Read Asian Images in Film with students and analyze still images and movie trailers shared to identify how and when Asians are included in Hollywood films.

 - Ask students to find historical and cultural reference materials covering topics similar to those in the film clips.
 Have students compare the film portrayals to the information that they find in other texts.